-If precipitation intensity increases in the future the risk of erosion will also increase, for example, during drought-related periods with poor vegetation cover, during extended periods of no cover between harvesting and sowing, or through severe desiccation of the soil surface (Rheinland-Pfalz Kompetenzzentrum für Klimawandelfolgen 2013).
+If precipitation intensity increases in the future the risk of erosion will also increase, for example, during drought-related periods with poor vegetation cover, during extended periods of no cover between harvesting and sowing, or through severe dehydration of the soil surface (Rheinland-Pfalz Kompetenzzentrum für Klimawandelfolgen 2013).
 In addition to changes in the character of precipitation, factors related to temperature increase (soil moisture, evapotranspiration, infiltration, plant growth and ground cover) will also have an influence on soil erosion (Sauer et al. 2013).
 Erosion can cause a loss of humus-rich topsoil on agricultural lands.
-Impacts on the groundwater balance can also be expected with this.
-Further (also non-agricultural) consequences of erosion are discussed in the section on Flood protection: heavy rainfall and flash floods (s.chap.5.4).
+Impacts on the soil moisture regime can also be expected with this.